Martyn Fotheringham

-Martyn Fotheringham (born 23 March 1983) is a Scottish footballer and coach, who played as a midfielder.
+Martyn Fotheringham (born 23 March 1983) is a Scottish football coach and a former midfielder.
 He was previously part of the management team at Forfar Athletic.

 He started his career with St Johnstone and has since also played for Brechin, Montrose, Cowdenbeath and Montrose.

 Post-retirement

 On 27 April 2019, 37-year old Fotheringham announced his retirement but continued as a part of the coaching staff at Montrose.
 On 13 November 2019, he was hired as a first team coach at his former club, Forfar Athletic, under manager Stuart Malcolm.

 It was announced on 9 April 2021 via previous manager Stuart Malcolms Twitter that Malcolm and his two assistants Fotheringham and Barry Sellars had left the club.